Every nook and corner of India is a clear display of the increasing population.

 The above causes are interrelated to the various social issues in our country which are leading to over population.

 - Poverty and Illiteracy: Another factor for the rapid growth of population is poverty.
 Impoverished families have this notion that more the number of members in the family, more will be the numbers to earn income.
 Some feel that more children are needed to look after them in their old age.
 Also, hunger can be a cause of death of their children and hence the need for more children.
-Strange but true, Indian still lag behind the use of contraceptives and birth control methods.
+Strange but true, Indians still lag behind when it comes to the use of contraceptives and birth control methods.
 Many of them are not willing to discuss or are totally unaware of them.
 Illiteracy is thus another cause of over population

 Effects of Over Population

 - Unemployment: Generating employment for a huge population in a country like India is very difficult.
 The number of illiterate persons increases every year.
 The unemployment rate is thus showing an increasing trend.
+Adding to these vows was the COVID-19 pandemic which pushed millions on to the brink of poverty and unemployment.

 - Pressure on infrastructure: Development of infrastructural facilities is unfortunately not keeping pace with the growth of population.
 The result is lack of transportation, communication, housing, education, healthcare etc. There has been an increase in the number of slums, overcrowded houses, traffic congestion etc.